neplextech/bgone/CONTRIBUTING.md

 ## File Names

 1. Use `PascalCase` format if the file belongs to a class.
-Ex: `NobuBrowser.ts`, `ProtocolService.ts`, etc.
+Ex: `WorkspaceService.ts`, `ProtocolService.ts`, etc.
 2. Use `camelCase` format for the files that belong to functions.
 Ex: `contextMenu`, `appMenu`, etc.
 3. Use `lowercase` format for other cases.